 Beginner traders will mostly go from trade to trade without a plan and trade on feelings and whims, while more experienced traders will follow a trading plan and a routine that they spend energy and time to develop.

-So now you understand why trading decisions should follow a well-established process according to an effective trading strategy, preferably one that has been back tested.
 But having a trading plan isn’t enough – you need to stick to it.
 This will help you become a more experienced trader, especially when things aren’t going your way.

 - Your knowledge of trading, the markets, economics

 - How much money you can afford to lose